 Radon Testing in Federal Buildings - Highlights

-In late 2007 Health Canada began testing radon levels in federal buildings.
-The purpose of this project is to identify federal workplaces with radon levels above the Canadian Radon Guideline of 200 Bq/m3.
-This will allow federal employers and building managers to address the need for remediation, should it be necessary.
+From 2007 to 2019 Health Canada tested radon levels in federal buildings.
+The purpose of this project was to identify federal workplaces with radon levels above the Canadian Radon Guideline of 200 Bq/m3.
+This allows federal employers and building managers to address the need for remediation, should it be necessary.

-Health Canada provides the radon detectors and instructions on where to place them as well as the laboratory analysis and results.
-Each individual department or building manager is responsible for deploying detectors in the buildings and sending them back to Health Canada's National Radon Laboratory for analysis.
+Health Canada provided the radon detectors and instructions on where to place them as well as the laboratory analysis and results.
+Each individual department or building manager was responsible for deploying detectors in the buildings and sending them back to Health Canada's National Radon Laboratory for analysis.
 All radon tests are conducted using long-term (3-month) radon detectors.

-The following is a breakdown of preliminary radon test results of federal buildings as of August 2020.
-Results are not yet final.
+The following is a breakdown of radon test results of federal buildings following the project’s completion in 2019.

 Total number of Buildings 21,665